-- 1. The Board placed less weight on the sales comparables provided by the Complainant for the following reasons: - a.
+1. The Board placed less weight on the sales comparables provided by the Complainant for the following reasons:

+- a.
 There were no supporting network documents detailing the sales. - b.
 None of the sales were located in the same neighbourhood, all being either further from the downtown core, or arguably, in less desirable neighbouhoods. - c.
 The sale prices were not time-adjusted. - d.
 Two of the sales comparables were zoned residential while the subject property is zoned CB1. - 2.
-The Board placed little weight on the Complainant's concern of a 110.7% increase in the 2011 assessment compared to the 2010 assessment.
+The Board placed little weight on the Complainant's concern of a 114.9% increase in the 2011 assessment compared to the 2010 assessment.
 Previous Municipal Government Boards and Assessment review Boards have dealt with this issue and in each case it was determined that "the mere fact of a large percentage increase without more evidence, is not enough information to draw the conclusion that the assessment is too high."
-(Exhibit R-1, page 59) - 3.
+(Exhibit R-1, page 57) - 3.
 Although it was stated that the caveat on the property would impact on its marketability, there was no evidence provided to substantiate this claim. - 4.
-Although the Board was left with two sales to consider as support of the assessment of the subject property, the Board placed greater weight on these sales for the following reasons: - a.
-There was a supporting network documents detailing the sales. - b.
-Sale number two was located two blocks from the subject and was located in the same Oliver neighbourhood.
-Although the Board concurs with the Complainant that the property subject of the sale is located on a major road while the subject property is not, a differential of \$31.50 would suggest that this factor is considered.
-Sale number three was located further away in the Westmount neighbourhood, and the sale price of \$55.54 per square foot is a reflection of the different neighbourhood and a greater distance to the downtown core. - c.
-Sales comparable number two was zoned the same as the subject's CB1 zoning, while sales comparable number three was zoned as CB2. - 5.
-The Board also placed considerable weight on the Respondent's equity comparables which, assessments at \$66.59 to \$69.55 per square foot, supported the reduced assessment of \$66.70 per square foot.
-Although five of the equity comparables were smaller than the subject, equity comparable number five was virtually the same size as the subject, and at an assessed value of \$66.59 per square foot, was within \$0.11 of the revised assessment of the subject property.
+Although the Board was left with only one sale to consider as support of the assessment of the subject property, the Board placed greater weight on this sale for the following reasons: - a.
+There was a supporting network document detailing the sale. - b.
+The sale was located two blocks from the subject and was located in the same Oliver neighbourhood.
+Although the Board concurs with the Complainant that the property subject of the sale is located on a major road while the subject property is not, a differential of \$31.50 would suggest that this factor is considered. - c.
+The sales comparable was zoned the same as the subject's CB1 zoning. - 5.
+The Board is persuaded that the 2011 assessment of the subject property at \$1,992,000 is fair and equitable.

-6. The Board is persuaded that the reduced 2011 assessment of the subject property at \$512,500 is fair and equitable.
-DISSENTING OPINION AND REASONS There was no dissenting opinion.
-Dated this 13 th day of April, 2012, at the City of Edmonton, in the Province of Alberta.
-Warren Garten, Presiding Officer This decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, RSA 2000, c M-26.
+DISSENTING OPINION AND REASONS

+There was no dissenting opinion.

+Dated this 13th day of April, 2012, at the City of Edmonton, in the Province of Alberta.

+Warren Garten, Presiding Officer

+This decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, RSA 2000, c M-26.